scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 <img alt="i7" width="500" src="https://scott.ai/img/build_an_ai/ai_7a.jpg">

-Machines also learn by plaing a variant of "Marco, Polo!" we played as kids in the pool.
+Machines also learn by playing a variant of "Warmer, Colder!".
 If an AI guesses close to the answer, we say they're "warmer" and the AI keeps moving forward.
-If the AI guesses farther from the answer, we say they're "colder" and the
-AI changes direction.
+If the AI guesses farther from the answer, we say they're "colder" and the AI changes direction.
 This is called _reinforcement_ learning.

 <img alt="i8" width="500" src="https://scott.ai/img/build_an_ai/ai_8a.jpg">

 What?
 Were you expecting something more exotic?
-Elementary school teaching, Marco Polo, and tensors?
+Elementary school teaching, Warmer Colder, and Tensors?
 Is that all there is?

 Yes.
-Pretty much.
+Well, pretty much.

 Don't forget, we're basically
 a bag of water with a worm in the middle for energy, plus some gray jelly up top